milosrusov/sleepy-baby-sounds/README.md

-# 👶 Baby Sound Shooter
+# 👶 Sleepy Baby Sounds

-**Baby Sound Shooter** is a simple and effective React application designed to help parents and caregivers quickly play soothing sounds for babies.
+**Sleepy Baby Sounds** is a simple and effective React application designed to help parents and caregivers quickly play soothing sounds for babies.
 The app offers a curated selection of baby-friendly audio tracks, including white noise, heartbeat, rain, ocean waves, lullabies, and shushing sounds.

 🎯 The goal of the app is to assist with calming and putting babies to sleep using proven audio stimuli.